Skip to content

 SignatureThe actual cryptographic signature

-The Exchange verifies the signature by reconstructing the signed content from the declared components, fetching the signer’s public key via {domain}/.well-known/ramp-agent.json, and verifying the Ed25519 signature.
+The Exchange verifies the signature by reconstructing the signed content from the declared components, fetching the signer’s public key via {domain}/.well-known/ramp.json (selected by kid), and verifying the Ed25519 signature.

 An agent sends a signed request directly to the Exchange: